phoenixframework/phoenix/guides/docs/channels.md

 # Channels

-Channels are an exciting part of Phoenix that enable soft real-time communication with and between connected clients.
+Channels are an exciting part of Phoenix that enable soft real-time communication with and between millions of connected clients.
 Some possible use cases include:

 - Chat rooms